Diuit/Diuit-Messenger-iOS/README.md

 ![targe](http://i.imgur.com/vhuz32j.png)

 * Build & run.
-* Now you can chat with yourself!
-Isn't thage great and easy?
+* Now you can chat with yourself by an app of your own!
+Isn't that easy and great?

 ![forever alone](http://i.imgur.com/Ujcmzkj.jpg)